FluffyMaguro/SC2_Coop_Overlay/README.md

 * 1.12 version (unreleased, work in progress)

       - Masteries identified in [MM] maps
+      - Automatic identification of preferred players if none are specified
+      - Better way to find documents folder
       - Tweaks to enemy composition identification
-      - Better way to find documents folder
       - Small fixes for replay analysis in custom mutations

 * 1.11 version